quanopt/blockchat/README.md

 # Hyperledger samples

+## Overview

+This is a "blockchat" service based on Hyperledger Fabric 1.0.
+The service illustrates how to use blockchain as a reliable, non-repudiable distributed "log" service for critical communication.
+The demo is created by experts of [Quanopt Ltd.](http://quanopt.com/)

 ## Note

 This is a filtered snapshot of our internal repo.
 If you've not seen the link during a presentation, the project might seem to contain a bit of slack here and there -- this is mostly because it's a filtered version with lots of extra components removed.
 We've done a quick cleanup, but might've missed a few parts.